owasp-sbot/MGraph/docs/code/providers/json/bug/bug__tech-debrief__mgraph-json-parse.md

 ## Background

-The MGraph_Json implementation is a critical component of the MGraph-AI project, designed to handle bidirectional conversion between JSON data structures and graph representations.
+The MGraph_Json implementation is a critical component of the MGraph-DB project, designed to handle bidirectional conversion between JSON data structures and graph representations.
 This component is essential for:

 1. Data import/export operations
 2. JSON document analysis